 Increasing the sidewalks by 2-3 feet on each side could have a dramatic impact

-Adding 2-3 feet to each sidewalk side and removing a few parking spaces, especially in front of key spots like the central hotel and certain restaurants can create "social hubs" where people don't just pass through but rather enjoy sticking around and hanging out.
+Adding 2-3 feet to each sidewalk side and removing a few parking spaces, especially in front of key spots like the central hotel and certain restaurants can create "social hubs" where people don't just pass through, but rather enjoy sticking around and hanging out.
+When sidewalks are too narrow, they don't have the capacity to support this kind of activity.

 The intersection in the center of the town is a confusing knot of 5 streets.
-They each present a different option for where people can go next, but with little clarity or direction, leaving them to figure out what's the best next move with little to go on.
-It does not feel like the "heart" of town which it should and could be.
+They each present a different option for where people can go next, but with little clarity, visibility down side streets, or direction, the area leaves people scratching their heads about what's the best next move.
+It also lacks a vibrant main square to pull everything together.
+It therefore does not feel like the "heart" of town, which it should and could be.

-One suggestion for improving this area is to extend the perception of "arrival" further west and south so as to allow people to get their bearings before the "five forks in the road" arrive.
+One suggestion for improving this area is to extend the perception of "arrival" further west and south so as to allow people to get their bearings before the five forks in the road arrive.
 This would help people develop a clearer idea of what their options are as they make their way into and through the main intersection.
+Adding signage, expanding the sidewalks, and improving visibility of what every direction has to offer would help.

 Intersections like this are so detrimental to communities that we often call them "Killer Intersections."
-What we mean by this is that they are overly wide intersections where cars and traffic dominate, with excessive amounts of asphalt, creating a hostile environment for people and businesses, thus killing social and commercial activity in their vicinity.
-It would not take much to change that.
+What we mean by this is that they are overly wide with excessive amounts of asphalt, and cars and traffic dominate here.
+This creates a hostile environment for people and businesses in their vicinity.

-Camden's main intersection is the center of town – as such a central place, it can't be just for cars, it must also be a "heart" of social and commercial activity.
+Camden's main intersection is the center of town – as such a central place, it can't be just for cars, it must also be a "heart" of social and commercial life.

 Part of the problem is there is too much space here devoted to vehicles.
 It eats into the space for people and businesses.
 With so much asphalt, this intersection takes away the feeling of arriving in the center of town where a sense of a human scale is important.
 It is difficult to intuit where things are and where to go next.
 Creating a better balance through small changes like wider sidewalks, inside out design, etc. could enhance the perception of being in the town core, and instill a better sense of where to go.